lionelchg/PlasmaNet/docs/source/users.rst

 ``euler/poscill``
 ---------------------

-Plasma oscillation test case described in [Cheng_NN]_ and ran by the following command
+Plasma oscillation test case described in [Cheng]_ and ran by the following command

 .. code-block:: shell